Lionz-IT/SisOp-2025/README.md

 # Operation Systems 2025

-Welcome to the repository for the **Operating Systems 2025** course.
+Welcome to the repository for the **Operating Systems 2025** subject.

 ## 📌 Description
-This repository contains lecture materials, assignments, projects, and other learning resources used in the **Operation Systems** course for the 2025 academic year.
+This repository contains lecture materials, assignments, projects, and other learning resources used in the **Operation Systems** subject for the 2025 academic year.
 Let me introduce myself,
 ```
 Name : Rafif Ahmad Yudhistira